-Variable label outflows unskilled commercial and admin. occupations
+Variable label outflows skilled manual occupations

-Variable name aus_bf_evb
+Variable name aus_bf_qmb

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of outflows of employees in unskilled commercial and administrative occupations according to the Blossfeld classification of occupations in the respective year.
-It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
+Detailed description This variable contains the number of outflows of employees in skilled man- ual occupations according to the Blossfeld classification of occupations in the respective year.
+It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establish- ment in the previous year.
 Detailed information on the definition of outflows can be found Section 5.2.5.1.
 Detailed information on the Blossfeld classification of occupations can be found in Section 5.1.8.1.

 Sensitive variable No

 Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
 From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).
 This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.

-5.2.6.5 Outflows skilled manual occupations (aus_bf_qmb)
+5.2.6.6 Outflows skilled services (aus\bf\qdi)

+-

-Variable label outflows skilled manual occupations
+Variable label outflows skilled services

-Variable name aus_bf_qmb
+Variable name aus_bf_qdi

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of outflows of employees in skilled manu- al occupations according to the Blossfeld classification of occupations in the respective year.
+Detailed description Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
+From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).
+This variable contains the number of outflows of employees in skilled services occupations according to the Blossfeld classification of occupations in the respective year.
 It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
-Detailed information on the definition of outflows can be found Section 5.2.5.1.
-Detailed information on the Blossfeld classification of occupations